You can still listen to BBC iPlayer Radio via your browser by visiting bbc.co.uk/radio

 Henning Wehn investigates 'Ostrock' - the East German rock and pop music scene.

-The world's longest-running orchestral live music programme with the BBC Concert Orchestra
+The world's longest-running live orchestral programme featuring the BBC Concert Orchestra

 Radio 3's primary contemporary music programme, featuring live performances and sessions